paulberinde/WikiWalk/README.md

 PocketGuide by PocketGuide Inc. is another app offering GPS - enabled tour guides.
 Due to the nature of the app I am only able to infer based on user reviews on what the issues are, such as the free version being barely functional online in order to push for the purchase of offline content, in the form of audio guides.
-The app also forces a certain rigueur on the user, having to partake in an audio tour, rather then the ad-hoc, no-commitment approach proposed by WikiWalk.
+The app also forces a certain rigueur on the user, having to partake in an audio tour, rather than the ad-hoc, no-commitment approach proposed by WikiWalk.